 - 1 canned tuna drained, or your choice of protein (see notes below)

 - 2 tbsp soy sauce

 - 1/3 tbsp sugar

-- 2 cups steamed rice preferably day-old, or cooled prior to cooking
+- 2 cups cooked rice cooled or day-old

 - 1/2 tbsp sesame oil

 - Heat oil in a large skillet over medium heat.
-Add tuna and break it apart with a spatula.
-Add garlic and green onion and cook until aromatic, about 2 minutes.
-Combine everything together.
+Add garlic and green onion and cook until aromatic.
+Add tuna and kimchi and mix to combine.

 - Reduce the heat to low.
-Add rice and mix well into the kimchi mixture, ensuring all grains are evenly coated.
-Add Gochujang (Korean red pepper paste) and sesame oil and mix until well combined.
+Add rice and mix in well, ensuring all grains are evenly coated.
+Finish with sesame oil, and remove from heat.
+Garnish to your liking and enjoy!